Clastify logo

 Why many complexes are coloured

 In an isolated transition metal ion, the five d orbitals all have the same energy.
-Orbitals with the same energy are degenerate orbitals.
-When ligands bond to the metal ion, ligand electron pairs interact with the d orbitals and split the d-sublevel into two sets with different energies.
+Orbitals like this are called degenerate orbitals.
+Once ligands bond to the metal ion, the ligand electron pairs interact with the d orbitals and split the d-sublevel into two sets with different energies.
 You are not expected to know the different splitting patterns or how they relate to coordination number.

 If the energy gap between the split d orbitals matches the energy of visible light, an electron can absorb that light and move from a lower d orbital to a higher d orbital.
-The light that is not absorbed reaches your eye.
-So the colour observed is complementary to the colour absorbed.
+The light that isn’t absorbed reaches your eye.
+So the colour you observe is complementary to the colour absorbed.

 Image

 A complementary colour is a colour opposite another colour on a colour wheel.
 If a complex absorbs yellow light, it appears violet.
 If it absorbs orange-red light, it appears blue-green.
-Use the colour wheel in the data booklet rather than trying to remember every pairing from scratch.
+Use the colour wheel in the data booklet instead of trying to memorise every pairing.

 Wavelength and frequency